Facts in Data Annotation

 An adapted UI is an UI that has been specifically designed to optimize, in a comprehensive way, the data annotation process in a project.
 The adapted user interface complies with a number of requirements such as:

-- Work-flow oriented and intuitive: It has been designed to perform a specific task (for example, 3D bounding boxes, name entity recognition or audio transcription), so that the UI helps annotators follow the optimal sequence of actions in an intuitive and user-friendly way.
+- Work-flow oriented and intuitive: It has been designed to perform a specific task (for example, 3D bounding boxes, named entity recognition or audio transcription), so that the UI helps annotators follow the optimal sequence of actions in an intuitive and user-friendly way.

 - Active error minimization: The UI includes automatic quality checks to prevent occasional and systematic annotation errors as well as to prevent annotators from accidentally skipping some annotation action.